Home | Current Schedule | Waiver | Articles | Links | About Us | Contact Us

 Who are you guys?

-A Brief History: In the early 1980s, author and pioneer kayaker Audrey Sutherland began teaching courses in ocean kayaking at the University of Hawaii's School of Continuing Education (adult ed).
-Many of her former students bought inflatable kayaks and continued to call each other for weekend paddles long after "graduation," and finally decided to get organized.
-The first meeting was in the UH Lecture Hall in May, 1982, when Mark Rognstad was elected first president (he thought of the name, it's his fault), and we continued to meet at UH until they discovered that nobody was still actually a paying student there, and we had to move on.
-After a brief stint at the Liliha Library, we met for many years at the Second Floor at the notorious Anna Bannana's Bar, until our move to our present digs at Church Of The Crossroads in 1995.
-We still have four or five members who were at that first meeting, including Audrey, who was the special speaker at our 20th Anniversary party.
+Audrey Sutherland, authorA Brief History: In the early 1980s, author and pioneer kayaker Audrey Sutherland began teaching courses in ocean kayaking at the University of Hawaii's School of Continuing Education (adult ed).
+Many of her former students bought inflatable kayaks and continued to call each other for weekend paddles long after "graduation," and finally decided to get organized as a club.
+The first meeting was in the UH Lecture Hall in May, 1982, when Mark Rognstad was elected first president (he thought of the name, it's his fault), and we continued to meet at UH until they discovered that nobody was still actually a registered student there any more, and we had to move on.
+Anna Bannana's Bar, Honolulu After a brief stint at the Liliha State Library, we met for many years at the Second Floor at the notorious Anna Bannana's Bar, until our move to our long-time digs at Church Of The Crossroads in 1995.
+Our arrangement with the Church ended in 2008, and we are presently meeting at Paki Hale on Paki Avenue, on the north side of Kapiolani Park, Honolulu.

 What do you do?